 On SDG 2, ambitious and forward-looking language should be added on transforming food systems, implementing Nature-based Solutions in agriculture, and investing in soil and land health to support multifunctional, nature-positive and sustainable agrifood landscapes and systems.
-Specifically, we would suggest language that urges countries to prioritize soil and landscape biodiversity for food and nature, mainstream sustainable agricultural approaches and practices, develop payment schemes for ecosystem services to incentivize sustainable farming. promote healthy sustainable diets. reduce and repurpose harmful and build environmentally subsidies, consensus to intensify dialogue between the agriculture and conservation communities.
+Specifically, we would suggest language that urges countries to prioritize soil and landscape biodiversity for food and nature, mainstream sustainable agricultural approaches and practices, develop payment schemes for ecosystem services to incentivize sustainable farming, promote healthy sustainable diets. reduce and repurpose environmentally harmful subsidies, and build consensus to intensify dialogue between the agriculture and conservation communities.